-(now the ears of my ears awake and now the eyes of my eyes are opened) I would suggest that these are poems that challenge us to imagine what it means to understand ourselves as called to live yes lives in a no world.
+(now the ears of my ears awake and now the eyes of my eyes are opened)

+These are poems that challenge us to imagine what it means to live yes lives in a no world.

-But, of course, this is not easy for those of us who live in the world.
+But, of course, this is not easy.
 The fact is that we live in a No world and our expectations are based on what it takes to succeed in that world.
 Toe the line or face the consequences.
 You promised us we'd have what we need to thrive.
 You owe me what I've earned.
 It's hard to say Yes when everything around us seems premised on No.